-Azure Redis Cache uses Azure Monitor to provide several options for monitoring your cache instances.
+Azure Cache for Redis uses Azure Monitor to provide several options for monitoring your cache instances.
 You can view metrics, pin metrics charts to the Startboard, customize the date and time range of monitoring charts, add and remove metrics from the charts, and set alerts when certain conditions are met.
-These tools enable you to monitor the health of your Azure Redis Cache instances and help you manage your caching applications.
+These tools enable you to monitor the health of your Azure Cache for Redis instances and help you manage your caching applications.

 To view cache metrics, browse to your cache instance in the Azure portal.
-Azure Redis Cache provides some built-in charts on the Overview blade and the Redis metrics blade.
+Azure Cache for Redis provides some built-in charts on the Overview blade and the Redis metrics blade.
 Each chart can be customized by adding or removing metrics and changing the reporting interval.

 View pre-configured metrics charts

 The Overview blade has the following pre-configured monitoring charts.

 The Monitoring section in the Overview blade has Hits and Misses, Gets and Sets, Connections, and Total Commands charts.

 The Usage section in the Overview blade has Redis Server Load, Memory Usage, Network Bandwidth, and CPU Usage charts, and also displays the Pricing tier for the cache instance.

 The Pricing tier displays the cache pricing tier, and can be used to scale the cache to a different pricing tier.